Dal Yellow (Hommade) (1 Serving) and Basmati Rice (Dry) (1 Serving (85g))

 Portion Control

-Incorporate non-starchy vegetables like spinach, broccoli, or zucchini into your meal.
-These can add fiber and volume, helping to slow down the absorption of carbohydrates.
+Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers into your meal.
+These add fiber and nutrients, which can help slow down glucose absorption.

-Include a source of lean protein such as grilled chicken, tofu, or lentils to your meal.
-Protein can help stabilize blood sugar levels and keep you full longer.
+Add a source of lean protein, such as grilled chicken, tofu, or lentils, to your meal.
+Protein can help stabilize blood sugar levels by slowing down the digestion process.

 Incorporate Healthy Fats

-Add healthy fats like avocado, nuts, or seeds to your plate.
-Fats can slow digestion and the release of glucose into the bloodstream.
+Add healthy fats like avocado, nuts, or seeds to your meal.
+Fats can help in slowing down the digestion of carbohydrates.

 Stay Hydrated